 Spider Vein Clinic Near You

 The hormonal, vascular and metabolic changes that the woman suffers during pregnancy often leave their mark on the skin.
 One of the most frequent marks suffered by two out of three pregnant women are spider veins, small lesions that usually occur in the face and neck because of the increase in the volume of blood and hormones.
 The increase in blood flow and the consequent dilation of the veins in the pregnant woman can lead to different problems during pregnancy.
 Some are more serious or bothersome, such as the appearance of varicose and spider veins, and other milder ones, which mainly affect the aesthetic field.
 These small marks between 0.5 and 1 millimeter in diameter appear red, blue or purple in colour and spider-shaped (hence the name).
-Most of the time, spider veins disappear after the birth of the baby, but in case that they do not disappear, you can go to a vein specialist to start a treatment starting the second month after the delivery.
-One of the best places to go for treatment is Vein Treatment Clinic, where you will find the best Board-Certified vein specialists and the best treatment for spider veins, which is Sclerotherapy.
+Most of the time, spider veins disappear after the birth of the baby, but in case that they do not disappear, you can go to a vein doctor to start a treatment starting the second month after the delivery.
+One of the best places to go for treatment is Vein Treatment Clinic, where you will find some of the best Board-Certified vein doctors and one of the best treatment for spider veins, which is Sclerotherapy.
 This minimally-invasive procedure is fast, highly effective and almost painless.